 Cats and heat - they actually go well together.
 It's not uncommon to see these furry friends lounging in the sun or lying on the heater.
 However, cats don't tolerate extreme heat in summer very well either.
 In the worst case, they can suffer from dangerous heat stroke.
-Find out here why cats are affected by extreme heat, what you need to pay particular attention to on hot days and how you can keep your house cat cool.
+Find out here why extreme heat is hard on cats, what you need to pay particular attention to on hot days and how you can keep your house cat cool.

 How do cats deal with heat?

-As descendants of desert dwellers, cats are used to warm temperatures and enjoy having the sun shine on their fur.
+As descendants of desert dwellers , cats are used to warm temperatures and enjoy having the sun shine on their fur.
 However, if temperatures rise above 30 degrees Celsius in spring or summer, this is also uncomfortable for the four-legged friends.
-This is mainly because cats only sweat to a limited extent and can only influence their body temperature.
+This is mainly because cats only sweat to a limited extent and can only influence their body temperature to a limited extent.

 Cats only have a few sweat glands on their paws.
 They rarely use these to sweat, but mostly to mark their territory using scent signals.
 For this reason, cats find it difficult to cope with the heat and cool their bodies on hot days.
 Overall, the animals behave very tired and sluggish in hot temperatures.
 A lot of activity is more strenuous in the heat, which is why they limit their movement.